Free Kitchen Hacks eBook

 A delicious crispy on the outside, soft on the inside crust smothered with cheese, flavorful sauce, and toppings can only be made better with an over-easy egg.
 And when it’s as simple as piling on ingredients and sticking it in the oven, you’ll be tempted to make this again and again.

-I absolutely love using naan as a pizza base (see also: Cheesy Smoked Salmon Flatbread with Ricotta), as it’s the perfect texture, size, and strength to hold the toppings.
+I absolutely love using naan as a pizza base (see also: Cheesy Smoked Salmon Flatbread with Ricotta and this Pesto Naan Pizza).
+It’s the perfect texture, size, and strength to hold the toppings.

 Plus, it’s ready in 15 minutes from start to finish, making it one of my easiest vegetarian recipe ideas.
-This morning ‘za, along with this Pan-Fried Egg and Cheese Sandwich, are by far the most requested brekkies in my house!
+This morning ‘za is by far the most requested brekkies in my house!

-And as a mom-on-the-go who lives for bold flavor, this easy and dang delicious breakfast is always a good idea.
+And as a mom-on-the-go who lives for bold flavor, I’m happy to oblige.
+This quick and easy recipe is a no-brainer.

 Slicing into Naan Breakfast Pizza with Yolk Oozing